 In the middle of Wintersleep’s second encore, I reluctantly left the hall so I could get back to Toronto’s West Side, where the punk band Fucked Up were playing a set at the Horseshoe Tavern.
 True to form, they played a wild and crazy show with moshing and hijinks from lead singer Damian Abraham.
 When they finished it was after 2:00 AM and I happily headed back to my room for a few hours of sleep before waking Sunday to meet Marcy and Abe Fish, cousins of mine who live in Toronto, a day I covered with this post.

 For readers who’d like to know, over the next couple weeks I’ll be publishing two more posts related to my NXNE 2013: 1) A large grab bag of photos that I haven’t so far shared in any of the six previously published posts.
-2) A tourist guide to Toronto, with full info on the well-situated Alexandra Hotel; ranking of the music venues; sightseeing tips, and photos of buildings and city scenes.
-For now, here are pictures from all the shows I attended on Saturday, June 15.
+2) A tourist guide to Toronto, with additional info on the well-situated Alexandra Hotel; ranking of the music venues; sightseeing tips, and photos of buildings and city scenes.
+For now, here are pictures from all the Saturday shows I attended.
+(Please click here to see all photos.)

 Almost too busy to post or write about yesterday’s NXNE.
 This being Saturday it’s probably the fullest day of programming all week.
 But I’ll share something here, pics of the CDs I’ve gotten since arriving here on Wednesday.
 Some have been given to me, some I was glad to pay for.
 It’ll be great when I get back to NYC and unpackage them.
 Sunday should be quieter, so probably more coverage coming here.